Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Autostart overloaded: Why is my Windows 10 PC starting so slowly?

 The main cause of a slow startup process is autostart programs.
-These are small executable files that Windows 10 loads when you log in to your PC.
+These are small executable files that Windows 10 loads when you have logged on to your PC.

 Some apps from the Win 10 autostart are visible in the area next to the clock, such as here: